deepakbhati99/3DtouchExample/README.md

 # 3DtouchExample

-/*	adding the static ShortcutItems using Plist.	*/
+/*	adding the static ShortcutItems using Plist./*/

-/*	these will be shown even the app is not launched once after downloading.	*/ /*	copy this code to your plist and run.	*/
+/*	these will be shown even the app is not launched once after downloading.	/*/

+/*	copy this code to your plist and run.	/*/

 ```xml